leopardshadow/VLSI-Testing/hw5/report.md

 		set fault-free value for every gates
 		for all undetected faults f (@gate g) {
 			if f redundant: skip
-			if f not activated: skip
+			if f not activated**: skip
-			if f can be seen directly: skip if g is stem:
+			if f can be seen directly:
+				set the fault to de DETECTED
+			if g is stem:
-				inject fault value
+				inject fault value**
 			if g is branch:
 				add the fault to the simulated list and inject it }